 Manufacturing or distributing the myriad products that are used within the equestrian and country industry can often be international work.
 But running an import-export business can be complicated and laced with risks, especially if yours is a small company.
-Here Camilla Bellhouse, Network Manager at global online early payments network URICA, gives her top tips for managing those risks and keeping your international trade thriving.
+Here Camilla Bellhouse, Head Trader at global online early payments network URICA, gives her top tips for managing those risks and keeping your international trade thriving.
 Half funded by the UK government, URICA (pronounced eureka) provides advance payments between businesses and their clients.

 - Stay Organised – When dealing with trading partners in multiple regions, efficient organisation and administration are key.
 Online tools can be excellent for this, from simple to-do list apps such as Wunderlist and Things, to online invoicing platforms.
 Sending and receiving invoices over email can be onerous when you use your email accounts for multiple purposes.
 Using an online payments network keeps all of your payments administration and communication in one separate place, with the added benefit of working seamlessly across borders.